 She claims doctors believed that both Teresa’s mother and sister had suffered from breast cancer after a translation error ended up on her medical records.
 Then she struggled in speaking to the doctors.

 In reality, she has no family history of cancer, so it was unnecessary to remove her breasts.

 The worst part?
-The lump she originally sought help for wasn’t even cancerous!
-After losing her job and living what she describes as “an eight year living hell,” she is now suing the hospital for €600,000 in compensation.
+The lump she initially sought help for wasn’t even cancerous!
+After losing her job and living what she describes as “an eight-year living hell,” she is now suing the hospital for €600,000 in compensation.

 Medical translation errors don’t have to be fatal to have serious consequences.
 For example, in Germany in 2006-2007, a translation error resulted in 47 failed knee replacement surgeries.
 The Journal of Specialised Translation describes the case:

 “Two different types of that knee prosthesis are available — for use with or without cement.
 The source language label on the package of the prosthesis included the information that the femoral component was “non-modular cemented,” which was incorrectly translated as “non-cemented” or “without cement.”

 Knee replacement surgery is a painful procedure that takes months of recovery.
 Over the course of a year, 47 people had to undergo that ordeal twice for no reason.

 George Vs. Biggs- Informed consent requires patient understanding

 In 2015, Sandra George, an elderly Macedonian speaker with limited English skills, sought help for a tumour on her vestibular nerve.
 In her first consultation, she used a friend instead of an accredited interpreter.
 She left that consultation with the understanding that her tumour was malignant.
 But it wasn’t.
 And despite the fact that future consultations included certified Macedonian interpreters, she continued to believe it was cancerous.